 Factors Affecting Throughput

-Several factors can influence throughput in a network, affecting its overall performance and efficiency.
+Several factors can influence throughput, impacting the overall performance and reliability of a network.

-- Bandwidth: The maximum rate at which data can be transferred over a network connection.
+- Bandwidth: The maximum rate at which data can be transferred over a network.

-- Packet Loss: The percentage of data packets that are lost during transmission.
+- Packet Loss: The percentage of packets that are sent but not received.

-- Hardware Limitations: The performance constraints of network devices like routers and switches.
+- Hardware Limitations: The physical constraints of network devices that can affect data transfer rates.

 Throughput vs. Bandwidth